-In 2001 Sri Lankans comprised 3% of the Asian population of New Zealand.
-Of Asians, they were most likely to hold a formal qualification and to work in white-collar occupations.
+In 2013 Sri Lankans comprised 2% of the Asian population of New Zealand.
+Of all Asian residents, they were the most likely to hold a formal qualification and work in a white-collar occupation.
 Large numbers of Sri Lankans worked in health professions, business and property services, and the retail and manufacturing sectors.
-Most lived in Auckland and Wellington, with smaller populations in Waikato, Manawatū–Wanganui, Canterbury and elsewhere.
+Most lived in Auckland and Wellington, with smaller populations in Waikato, Manawatū–Whanganui, Canterbury and elsewhere.

 Another way of maintaining identity has been through ethnic associations.
-Before 1983, Sri Lankans united in the New Zealand Sri Lanka Friendship Society.
-The Sri Lankan civil war of 1983 led to a bitter split in the New Zealand Sri Lankan community.
-That year the United Sri Lanka Association (USLA) was founded with branches in Auckland and Wellington.
-Though open to all Sri Lankans, its members were mostly Sinhalese Buddhists, and one of the objectives was to present an alternative view to that of Tamil lobbyists.
-Tamils, on the other hand, formed the New Zealand Tamil Society and various other local societies.
+Until 1983, Sri Lankans united in the New Zealand Sri Lanka Friendship Society.
+The civil war led to a bitter split in the New Zealand Sri Lankan community.
+The United Sri Lanka Association (USLA) was founded in 1983 with branches in Auckland and Wellington.
+Though open to all Sri Lankans, its members were mostly Sinhalese Buddhists, and one of its objectives was to present an alternative view to that of Tamil lobbyists.
+Tamils formed the New Zealand Tamil Society and other local societies.
 Today, both organisations raise money for humanitarian programmes in Sri Lanka.